JulianJ99/S4Portfolio/GP/Research/IdentityServiceResearch/readme.md

 Identity Providers (IdPs): What They Are and Why You Need One | Okta.
 Okta, Inc. Retrieved June 21, 2022, from https://www.okta.com/uk/identity-101/why-your-company-needs-an-identity-provider/

-What are some of the most popular providers?
+### What are some popular example of Identity Providers?
+Some of the more well-known examples of Identity Providers are Microsoft, Google, Facebook and Github - these are all Identity Providers people have likely made use of, meaning it'll be reliable to assume your users will have an account on atleast one of these services.
 Some examples are github, google, facebook and microsoft are some of the most popular providers which most people probably will have an account on at least one of these services

-Lutkevich, B. (2021, 28 september). identity provider.
+Lutkevich, B. (2021, September 28). identity provider.
 SearchSecurity.
-Geraadpleegd op 1 juni 2022, van https://www.techtarget.com/searchsecurity/definition/identity-provider
+Retrieved June 21, 2022, from https://www.techtarget.com/searchsecurity/definition/identity-provider

 ### What is OAuth 2.0?